 File size can vary depending on the quality setting and the length of your clip.
 We use H.264 compression to provide consistent quality for the smallest file size.
 A high quality setting uses more data per second of video, so you should adjust the settings to provide a quality of video you desire for the file size you want to store.

-No, every clip that is successfully backed up is not downloaded again.
-Files can be copied from the USB drive using a computer.
+No, every clip that is successfully backed up is marked, and is not downloaded again.

 Your clips can be copied from the USB drive, using a computer.

 Yes, Local Storage Clips (where camera clips save directly to the USB drive) are visible in the Blink app if you have a Sync Module 2 with a compatible USB drive and the camera is not attached to a subscription.
 When you open the clip List, your USB drive provides a list of the most recent 1,000 clips created in the past 30 days of activity.

 The clips that are stored on your USB drive as part of a Clip Backup are not visible in the Blink app, but the date and time of the last backup is shown, so you can tell which of the clips in your Cloud media have been backed up already.
 To view the clips in your clip backup, you must safely eject the USB drive and move it to your computer.